 Report of Marine Survey

 This is a report of the marine survey of the YEAR, BRAND sailing yacht NAMED.
 The marine survey was conducted on DATE.
-The marine survey was carried out while the vessel was in the water at Grand Marina, underway on the Alameda Estuary and while on drydock at Svendsen's Boat Works, Alameda, California.
+The marine survey was carried out while the vessel was in the water at Grand Marina, underway on the Alameda Estuary and while on drydock at the Boat Yard at Grand Marina, Alameda, California.
 The prospective buyer, Joe Saturday, ADDRESS, and the broker Don Broker, of XYZ Yacht Imports, were present during the survey.
 The survey was commissioned by the prospective buyer.
 The purpose of the marine survey was to evaluate the vessel's condition and value prior to purchase and for insurance coverage and financing approval.

 Homeport: Alameda, CA